You’ve got questions, we’ve got answers. Read on!

 Get Ready

-What kind of trips do you offer?
+What kind of trips does Grand Canyon Whitewater offer?

-We offer guided, multi-day, whitewater rafting trips in Grand Canyon National Park ranging from 4 to 15 days.
+We offer guided, multi-day whitewater rafting trips in Grand Canyon National Park, ranging from 4 to 15 days.
 Go through our Rafting Trip Planning Guide or call our office to find the best fit for you!
-A classic Grand Canyon adventure is a 7 or 8 Day Motor trip.
+A classic Grand Canyon adventure is a 7 or 8 day motor trip.
 To find the best fit for you, take our trip quiz!

-How far in advance are reservations made and how do I reserve a spot?
+How far in advance are reservations made, and how do I reserve a spot?

 One myth is that reservations must be made several years in advance.
 Availability tends to vary from year to year.
-While it is true that some trips types sell out faster than others, we take reservations throughout the season and often book guests on trips just a few months ahead of time.
+While it is true that some trip types sell out faster than others, we take reservations throughout the season and often book guests on trips just a few months ahead of time.
 Generally, how far in advance you need to book a trip depends on what trip type you are interested in, how large your group is, and how restricted your dates are.
 Give us a call or check availability here.

-Once you have reserved your trip we will send you a complete trip information packet full of useful details including a handy packing list.
-Grand Canyon Whitewater provides all the camping gear, meals and rafting equipment.
+Grand Canyon Whitewater provides all food, camping, and rafting gear for your trip.
 Aside from a few items like rain gear and river shoes, you’ll likely already have many of the things you’ll need.

 What if I have to cancel my river trip?

-If you have to cancel, besides missing out on an awesome vacation, you also risk losing your full trip fare.
-Our policy: Your $400 deposit is refundable, less a $200 cancellation fee per person, if notification is received by Grand Canyon Whitewater 120 days or more prior to departure.
-Cancellations within 119 days up to 31 days prior to departure will forfeit $400 per person.
-Cancellations within 30 days of departure will forfeit full fare.
+Our policy: Cancellations 120 days or more prior to departure will forfeit $200 per person.
+Cancellations within 119 days up to 61 days prior to departure will forfeit $400 per person.
+Cancellations within 60 days of departure will forfeit full fare.
 GCW will not transfer reservations from one year to the next.

 Should I purchase travel insurance?